Interview with Nelda LaTeef:

 Having traveled so much while growing up, my four years at Harvard was one of the longest period I spent at any one school.
 Fortunately, I had wonderful roommates: two are medical doctors and two teach.
 At the beginning of every semester I would pour over the thick course syllabus trying to narrow down courses I wanted to take.
-There were so many exciting courses competing against so much that was going on around campus.There were always interesting speakers at Memorial Hall, the Kennedy School of Government, the law school or the business school.
+There were so many exciting courses competing with so much going on around campus.There were always interesting speakers at Memorial Hall, the Kennedy School of Government, the law school or the business school.
 My freshman year, I comped for the Harvard Crimson and joined the photo board, which had me on the go covering events that I normally would not have had the time to attend.
 I would be in the darkroom developing film and making prints late into the night.
 It was always a thrill the next morning to hear the light thump of the Crimson dropped behind the door and to see photographs and articles I had worked on the night before in the newspaper.
 I was also on the Harvard women's tennis team.
 We had great team spirit as we competed with other teams on and off campus.
 It was fun traveling and representing Harvard.
-We had a terrific coach, Peter Felske, who would invite the whole team over to his house and he would make the best moussaka.
+We had a terrific coach, Peter Felske, who would invite the team to his house and make the best moussaka.
 Attending classes was sometimes humbling.
-I took an expository writing course and the professor wrote on my paper, “Nelda, more women are ruined by Roget’s thesaurus than by drink.”
+I took an expository writing course and the professor wrote on my paper, “Nelda, more women are ruined by Roget’s Thesaurus than by drink.”
 Growing up, my father would introduce a new word for the day and I always loved learning new words and taking command of them and building my vocabulary, but after that I was very conscious of word choice.
 To this day, I try and opt for the simplest word with the fewest syllables—which works well for a children’s author.
-But I also like to introduce fun words like "galumphing" and "scrumptious" and indigenous words and expressions such as "Yawwah!" to capture a child's imagination.
+But I also like to introduce fun words like "galumphing" and "scrumptious" and indigenous words and expressions to capture a child's imagination.